 If we don’t face our blocks and fears, they would definitely pose our greatest challenge and begin to control us.

-Things and situations like fears of aging, being alone, poor health, loss of strength, limitations, and fear of being forgotten sooner than expected are some of them.
+Things and situations like fears of aging, being alone, poor health, loss of strength, limitations, fear of being forgotten sooner than expected, and worries about the current pandemic are some of them.

 But the question now is, how do you deal with your fears?
 Can you make them all go away?
 How do you face them squarely?